Our 2022-2023 AmeriCorps State Grantees

 Location: Allegany, Washington, Garrett, and Frederick Counties

 A STAR! in Western Maryland is based at Frostburg State University and engages first-year college students and members of the community as AmeriCorps members.
 AmeriCorps members serving with A STAR! engage disadvantaged K-12 youth through educational activities, provide service opportunities for veterans, and provide outreach services to low-income, homeless, and underserved individuals in the four westernmost counties in Maryland.
 AmeriCorps members also engage volunteers in support of these activities.
-Apply to be an AmeriCorps member.

 The Choice Program